Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Case Studies

-Fifth, the SOC curve in Fig. \ref{base} shows in most market clearing intervals, the BESS does not experience deep charge/discharge cycles.
-The shallow charge/discharge cycles on the SOC curve are caused by the BESS's AGC signal following activities.
-Since reducing charge/discharge cycle depth decreases the BESS's degradation cost, participating in the regulation market could reduce the BESS's degradation cost while maintaining a certain revenue level.
-This justifies the low degradation cost in Fig. \ref{rev}.
-Additionally, the maximum and minimum SOCs reached by the BESS are 102 MWh and 87 MWh, respectively.
-The maximum SOC difference is 15 MW, which indicates the BESS uses less than 10\% of its 200 MWh capacity during this 24-hour horizon.
-Therefore, the revenue of the BESS is more dependent on its charge/discharge limit than its capacity.
+The SOC curve in Fig. \ref{base} shows the BESS does not experience deep charge/discharge cycles.
+Extracting the charge/discharge cycles of this SOC curve using exact rainflow algorithm \cite{RainFlow} reveals the BESS goes through 207 charge/discharge cycles during the simulation.
+The cycle depth varies between 1.72MWh and 4kWh, and the average cycle depth is 0.23MWh.
+These charge/discharge cycles are very shallow (less than 1\% of the BESS capacity).
+These shallow charge/discharge cycles are caused by the BESS's AGC signal following activities.
+As reducing cycle depths lowers the BESS degradation cost, participating in the regulation market could reduce the BESS's degradation cost while maintaining a certain revenue level.
+This agrees with Fig. \ref{rev}, in which the BESS degradation cost remains low.
+Additionally, shallow charge/discharge cycles indicate the BESS does not use most of its capacity.
+Therefore, the BESS revenue depends more on its charge/discharge limit rather than its capacity.